 It’s simple.
 Be mindful of your ego.
 Treat your people fairly.
 Let respect for all guide your business practices and be brave enough to challenge toxic behavior wherever you see it.

-Let’s rebuild the workplace.
+Let’s rebuild the workplace together.

 Thank you for reading my post.
 My name is Pamela Shand and I want the best for you in your career.
 It is my hope that you find everything you read here helpful in advancing your career.
 If you did, feel free to follow my blog for future articles.
 I regularly write on resume building, interview success and various ways to unravel common and not-so-common career snags.